 Be patient, it will get better!

-Your doctor or dietitian might recommend medication to ease the discomfort from gastroparesis or constipation.
+Alongside proper nourishment, your doctor or dietitian might recommend medication to ease the discomfort from gastroparesis or constipation.
 Medications like metoclopramide, fibre supplements or stool softeners (not stimulants) can be helpful temporarily.

 It can take time for your gut health to return to normal, and unfortunately some people will experience lasting side effects as a result of chronic restriction and starvation.
 If you are concerned about your digestion please don't restrict your diet or engage in unhealthy behaviours or self-medicate.
 It is important you seek professional medical advice.